reactjs/react.dev/src/content/reference/rules/index.md

 ---

-## React orchestrates Components and Hooks {/*react-orchestrates-components-and-hooks*/}
+## React calls Components and Hooks {/*react-calls-components-and-hooks*/}

-[React is responsible for rendering components and hooks when necessary to optimize the user experience.](/reference/rules/react-orchestrates-components-and-hooks) It is declarative: you tell React what to render in your component’s logic, and React will figure out how best to display it to your user.
+[React is responsible for rendering components and hooks when necessary to optimize the user experience.](/reference/rules/react-calls-components-and-hooks) It is declarative: you tell React what to render in your component’s logic, and React will figure out how best to display it to your user.

-* [Never call component functions directly](/reference/rules/react-orchestrates-components-and-hooks#never-call-component-functions-directly) – Components should only be used in JSX.
+* [Never call component functions directly](/reference/rules/react-calls-components-and-hooks#never-call-component-functions-directly) – Components should only be used in JSX.
 Don’t call them as regular functions.
-* [Never pass around hooks as regular values](/reference/rules/react-orchestrates-components-and-hooks#never-pass-around-hooks-as-regular-values) – Hooks should only be called inside of components.
+* [Never pass around hooks as regular values](/reference/rules/react-calls-components-and-hooks#never-pass-around-hooks-as-regular-values) – Hooks should only be called inside of components.
 Never pass it around as a regular value.

 ---